phaethonp/phaethonp/YotaStamou_CV_Founder.md

 * **Peak Views:** 2,000 views (Collaboration with The Banker)<br>

-Notable Collaboration:<br>
-* Co-authored "Decoding ESRB's #DeFiGuidelines Amid #CryptoVolatility: Exploring Nuanced #Regulation" with James King from FT's The Banker.
+* Notable Collaboration: Co-authored "Decoding ESRB's #DeFiGuidelines Amid #CryptoVolatility: Exploring Nuanced #Regulation" with James King from FT's The Banker.
 <br>
 **Summary:** <br>
 As the founder and driving force behind "The Future of Money" newsletter, I am dedicated to providing insights and updates on the evolving landscape of finance.
 Leveraging my expertise and network, I curate content that sheds light on the latest trends, innovations, and challenges in the financial world.
 My commitment lies in delivering valuable information to our readers, ensuring they stay informed and ahead of the curve.